 Above all I'd be asking and re-asking this question.
-Can someone not use their computer or are they just having trouble with a mouse?
+Can someone not use their computer or are they having trouble with a mouse?
 Is someone bad at email or do they need the computer's font size enlarged?
-Are they bad with the iphone or could they use learn to use dictation instead of typing?
+Are they bad with the iphone or could they use dictation instead of typing?